A Jedi's Fight - A Star Wars Fan Fiction Story

 'I can't cancel any of these meetings.
 I'm sorry, Liane, my visit to you has to wait.
 Let's see if I have some spare time next month.'

 She scrolled through the list of appointments.
 The earliest possible time in her busy schedule was eight weeks away.
-Quickly she typed a coded message on the open pages, so she had secured her planned visit.
+Quickly she typed a coded message on the open pages, so she had secured a planned visit.
 With another deep sigh she closed her schedule list.
 Too busy, too much to do and still no information about the Jedi Knights on Palomintar Four.
 A beep on the infocom made her look up at the alerts again.
-The incoming messages formed a list as long as her appointments.
+The incoming messages formed another list almost as long as her appointments.
 One message immediately tracked her attention.
 She selected it and pressed her access code.
 The holographic image of Wedge Antilles popped up.

 The message was a recorded one.
 She activated the hologram and listened.

-"Madam," Wedge said, "My padawan and me I have finished our mission on Lumeara.
+"Ma'am," Wedge said, "My padawan and me I have finished our mission on Lumeara.
 We managed to convince the board of overlords of the planet of the intentions of the New Republic.
 They want to come to an agreement with the New Republic and have accepted the credentials.
-We have promissed the overlords that the government of the New Republic will contact them as soon as possible.
+We have promised the overlords that the government of the New Republic will contact them as soon as possible.
 Details of our temporary agreement go along this message.
 We are leaving Lumeara tonight and are heading for the Palomintar System.
-Luke has asked my assistance.
+Luke Skywalker has asked my assistance.
 We will report back to you on our arrival on Dalmaran as soon as possible."

 The holographic image disappeared.
 Mon Mothma checked the date of the message.
 Her diplomatic emissary had left Lumeara almost four days ago.
 She had missed an opportunity to send the only other Jedi to Liane.
 Wedge Antilles and his padawan would have reached Palomintar Four three days from now.
 What had been so urgent that Luke Skywalker needed his friend's assistance?
 How was the situation on Palomintar Four?
 Mon Mothma looked up with a determined look on her face.
 She pressed several buttons on her desk.